 It may not feel like it in the tough moments, so you just have to decide to trust that whatever’s been brought to you was placed before you with purpose.
 That it’s happening for you, not to you.

-Joy and sadness or confusion aren’t opposites.
-They actually exist right next to each other.
-Our emotions all swim together; they’re not compartmentalized.
-The deeper you go in, the lighter and brighter you get to come out.
+Joy and sadness aren’t opposites.
+Our emotions all swim together in one big human pool.
+The deeper you allow yourself to dive into the shadows, the lighter and brighter you’ll get to come out.

 Lots of Love,

 PS – If you want an example of how comedy and mindfulness can blend, this short Conan O’Brien interview with Louis C.K is brilliant.

 PPS – If you know anyone who might benefit from this post, thank you for sharing the love!